 Heating the Greenhouse

 Heat is the bottom line in greenhouses.
 Without sufficient heat, you’re just gardening in winter.
-Trying to guess at future heating costs is well beyond my scope.
 There are electric, gas, propane, and natural gas heating units available.
 They all work well.
 The choice really comes down to whether you want to have lines laid and what’s available in your area.
 Electric is convenient and it doesn’t need venting, but if a storm knocks out your electricity, it will also knock out your plants.
 Heating costs will also be affected by your choice of siding material, as discussed below.

 Siding or Glazing Materials for Your Greenhouse